laracord/laracord.com/content/docs/messages.md

 > #### Note
 >
-> It is recommended to handle button interactions in commands using Laracord's interaction routing.
-See the [Interaction Persistence](/docs/interactions#content-message-interaction-persistence) documentation to learn more.
+> It is recommended to handle button interactions in commands using Laracord's interaction router.
+See the [interaction routing](/docs/interactions#content-interaction-routing) documentation to learn more.

 When working with buttons that resolve interactions, you also have the option of changing the [button style](https://discord.com/developers/docs/interactions/message-components#button-object-button-styles).